srkraut/sigma-docs/docs/media/library.md

 Additional fonts can be added to the Library using the uploader tool.
 Once added, the font will be available to use in the text editor.

 ```
 If the new font does not show in the text editor after upload, try clearing the browser cache!
 Please note: Fonts have preferences built into then known as OS/2 tags.
-Xibo checks for OS/2 preferences and can use fonts with OS/2 tags 0 or 8.
+Sigma-DS checks for OS/2 preferences and can use fonts with OS/2 tags 0 or 8.
 Fonts with other OS/2 tags may produce an error on uploading and may not display correctly.
 ```

 Each item in the Library has a row menu where users can access a list of actions/shortcuts